Dan-Zed/seg_ana/docs/synthetic_data_testing.md

 ## Tips for Effective Validation

+1. **Use mathematical circles**: For perfect circle tests, use `create_mathematical_circle()` from the improved metrics module for the most accurate results.

+2. **Use improved metrics**: The `metrics_improved` module provides more accurate roundness calculations, especially for perfect shapes.

-1. **Use random_seed for reproducibility**: When validating, always set a random seed to ensure you get the same shapes each time.
+3. **Use random_seed for reproducibility**: When validating, always set a random seed to ensure you get the same shapes each time.

-2. **Test edge cases**: Generate shapes with extreme properties (very elongated ellipses, shapes with many protrusions) to ensure the metrics handle these correctly.
+4. **Test edge cases**: Generate shapes with extreme properties (very elongated ellipses, shapes with many protrusions) to ensure the metrics handle these correctly.

-3. **Create noisy shapes**: Use the `noise` parameter in shape creation to test how robust your metrics are to irregular boundaries.
+5. **Create noisy shapes**: Use the `noise` parameter in shape creation to test how robust your metrics are to irregular boundaries.

-4. **Compare related metrics**: Check relationships between metrics (e.g., as solidity decreases, roundness often decreases too).
+6. **Compare related metrics**: Check relationships between metrics (e.g., as solidity decreases, roundness often decreases too).

-5. **Visualize the shapes**: It can be helpful to save and view the shapes alongside their metrics to verify your understanding.
+7. **Visualize the shapes**: It can be helpful to save and view the shapes alongside their metrics to verify your understanding.

-6. **Batch test multiple parameters**: Create systematic variations to understand how each parameter affects the metrics.
+8. **Batch test multiple parameters**: Create systematic variations to understand how each parameter affects the metrics.

-7. **Document expected value ranges**: Based on your tests, document the expected ranges for each metric for your specific use case.
+9. **Document expected value ranges**: Based on your tests, document the expected ranges for each metric for your specific use case.

 By using synthetic data with known properties, you can validate your metrics calculations and gain confidence in your analysis of real organoid segmentations.